masarum/atom-zenburn-prime-syntax/README.md

-This is a fork from [colindean/atom-zenburn] (https://github.com/colindean/atom-zenburn) with some minor highlighting fixes and subtle color changes, mostly for JavaScript.
+This is a fork from [colindean/atom-zenburn] (https://github.com/colindean/atom-zenburn) with some minor highlighting fixes and subtle color changes, mostly for JavaScript and Clojure.

 The original README follows: